Summer Theater Workshop Faculty & Staff

 Music Directing Team

 John has been teaching voice at The Performing Arts Connection since 2007.
 He holds a B.A. in music theory/composition and vocal performance and a minor in French language from Haverford College.
-In 2008, JB became the music director for the recording group "Girl Authority," which performed at venues nationwide and sold over 100,000 albums.
+In 2008, JB became the music director for the recording group "Girl Authority," that performed at venues nationwide and sold over 100,000 albums.
 He has also been an active music director and pianist for various community theater companies in the Metrowest area.
-JB currently works at The Rivers School, where he is the Head of Middle School and music directs the school productions.
-When not teaching, you can find JB golfing or enjoying quality time with his three boys, James, Miles and Lucas.
+JB currently works at The Rivers School where he is the Assistant Head of Middle School, directs the Middle School Select Chorus, and music directs the school productions.
+When not teaching, you can find JB singing first tenor in his semi-professional a cappella group, "Redline," golfing, and enjoying quality time with his three boys, James, Miles and Lucas.

 Kayleigh Cyr graduated with a B.A. in dance with honors from Salem State University in 2017, and is TPAC alum since day 1 in 2007 (and before)!
 Kayleigh started as a camper in 2000 and went from camper to intern to counselor to choreographer!
 At Salem State she was heavily involved in both the theatre and dance departments.
 Her choreography has been adjudicated at The American College Dance Association conference, and in 2017 she received a “Distinction in Choreography” Merit Award from the Kennedy Center American College Theatre Festival and The Creativity Award from Salem State's Center for Creative and Performing Arts.
 Kayleigh now lives in Orlando, Florida and works for The Walt Disney World Company (Resort Activities/Trainer), Gaylord Palms Resort and Water Park (Entertainment), and Legoland Florida (Entertainment).
 Kayleigh looks forward to coming back home every summer, and cannot WAIT to see both new and old faces.
 Fun Facts: Used to give safari tours at Disney’s Animal Kingdom, loves nachos, and her favorite movie is Hannah Montana: The Movie.